takamoso/cluestack/README.md

   - [Palette](https://palette.fm/) - A new AI colorizer.
 Colorize anything from old black and white photos, style your artworks, or give modern images a fresh look.
 It's as simple as instagram, free, and no sign-up required!
 - Shape
   - [CSS Clothoid Corners](https://onotakehiko.dev/clothoid/) - Generate clothoid rounded corners by CSS clip-path.
+  - [Haikei](https://app.haikei.app/) - A web-based design tool to generate unique SVG design assets for websites, social media, blog posts, desktop and mobile wallpapers, posters, and more!
+Our generators let you discover, customize, randomize, and export generative SVG design assets ready to use with your favorite design tools.
 - Gradient
   - [Mesher](https://csshero.org/mesher/) - CSS mesh gradients generator.
   - [Easing Gradients](https://larsenwork.com/easing-gradients/) - Supercharge your gradients with non-linear color mix and custom color spaces.